Ph.D. in Educational Psychology: Emphasis in Learning Design & Technology

 Program Details

-The Ph.D. program in Educational Psychology with an emphasis in Learning Design & Technology is a part of the Learning Sciences Division (LS), which operates within the Department of Educational Psychology (EPSY) and the School of Education and Human Development (SEHD) at Texas A&M University.
+The Ph.D. program in Educational Psychology with an emphasis in Learning Design & Technology is a part of the Learning Sciences Division (LS), which operates within the Department of Educational Psychology (EPSY) and the College of Education and Human Development (CEHD) at Texas A&M University.

 Degree: Ph.D. in Educational Psychology